Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

-It’s never part of the parenting dream, to have to navigate raising your child with someone who constantly gaslights, manipulates, or undermines you.
 Yet, for some parents, co-parenting with a narcissist becomes the reality.
-And while it may feel like every conversation is a battle and every drop-off a war zone, your focus remains clear: protecting your child’s emotional health and raising them to be strong, stable, and resilient.
+And while it may feel like every conversation is a battle and every drop-off a war zone, your focus should remains clear:

-At SalientKids, we know that parenting is layered.
-And when those layers include navigating narcissistic dynamics, it’s not about finding perfection, it’s about equipping your child (and yourself) with the tools to grow, even in the toughest soil.
+- it’s not about finding perfection, it’s about equipping your child (and yourself) with the tools to grow, even in the toughest soil.

-A close friend of mine, let’s call her Ada, shared her story over tea one rainy afternoon.
+A close friend of mine, Ada, shared her story over tea one rainy afternoon.
 Her son, Kamsi, had just come back from a weekend with his dad, and his mood had shifted drastically.
 He was quiet, unusually anxious, and kept asking, “Is it true you don’t love me when I’m with Daddy?”

 Ada’s heart sank.
 That’s when she knew her co-parent wasn’t just “difficult”, he was deliberately planting seeds of doubt in their son’s mind.
 It was subtle, but constant.
 And it was hurting Kamsi.